-Border Wall To Tobacco Age, Both Parties Tout Key Wins In Spending Deal
+Border Security To Tobacco Age, Both Parties Tout Key Wins In Spending Deal

 The plan would permanently fund the government through Sept.
 30, 2020 after months of operating off temporary budget measures known as continuing resolutions to keep the lights on.

-Lawmakers have struggled to get far on negotiations in recent months as a result of fights over border wall funding and the House impeachment inquiry.
+Lawmakers have struggled to get far on negotiations in recent months as a result of fights over border security funding and the House impeachment inquiry.

 Democrats’ impeachment obsession has pushed key legislation to the 11th hour.
 Government funding has been jeopardized by the House’s procrastination.
 Democratic leadership must not stand in the way of bipartisan solutions that families across America deserve.— Leader McConnell (@senatemajldr) December 12, 2019